zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 * **authentication.scheme**

   specifies a service authentication scheme.
-Any authorization or `X-Zowe-Auth-Failure` error headers will be set and passed to southbound services.
+The authorization header or `X-Zowe-Auth-Failure` error header will be set and passed to southbound services.
+In addition, any `X-Zowe-Auth-Failure` error headers coming from the northbound service will also be passed to the southbound services without setting the authorization header.
   The following schemes are supported by the API Gateway:

     * **bypass**